A couple of months ago I started researching my husband Doug’s family, our namesakes, The Jacobs Family.

 Aziza’s big beautiful eyes drew me in initially, but it was reading her story through documentation that she completely stole my heart.
 I have become so fond of Aziza that when I found her death records from 1947, I cried the entire rest of the day.

 As I continued researching this Maronite Catholic family with roots in Bsharri, Northern Lebanon, I found that the more I learned, the less I knew.

 By the end of August I had collected quite a few documents, a couple of pictures and about a million and a half questions and I decided to create this blog.

-Reasons for starting the blog:
+My reasons for starting the blog initially:

 - Display a family tree